 Bustling Karama, bordering Bur Dubai and Oud Metha, is one of the city’s older neighbourhoods.
 Home to everything from small stores selling all manner of fashion and accessories to delectable Indian street food, this is a district with plenty of heart.
 In 2016, eight street artists unveiled 24 huge murals on the side of 12 apartment buildings and shops in the busy district, boosting the buzz.

 Take a stroll along The Walk at Jumeirah Beach Residences

 (JBR) and discover unique 3D paintings splashed across buildings, street corners and even staircases.
 Big, bold and bright, there’s plenty to discover thanks to the the incredible artists from around the world that made their mark in this popular district back in 2016 for the Dubai Canvas 3D art festival.
 Highlights include a giant swooping eagle and a colourful mural of prancing horses in the sea.

-The Dubai Street Museum, is an avant garde initiative aims to transform parts of the emirate into an open air art gallery.
+The Dubai Street Museum is an avant garde initiative that aims to transform parts of the emirate into an open air art gallery.
 In the first phase of the project, 12 artists from around the world painted 16 murals along several buildings of the historically significant 2nd December Street in Satwa.
 Each of the artworks showcase the UAE’s rich history and culture, with themes such as the traditional wooden abra boats

 that are still found in the historic Creek area, and Arabic coffee ceremonies that remain intrinsic to Arabian hospitality.